breakfastitem/AccessRefactoring/README.md

 Added Id to search-engine-optimization to allow navbar to work correctly.

+Consolidated the css Classes to behave as classes not ids.
+For example changing benifit-lead etc.. to benifit because each benefit has the same style.

-I left the billboard element ass a div because I didn't feel that there was an appropiate html element for that type of object.
+I left the billboard element as a div because I didn't feel that there was an appropiate html element for that type of object.
 It is a style trend to include a billboard image and there are no html elements designed for its purpose.